>TOPICS

 Furthermore, they had to make clear that this new ‚national religion‚ was superior to all other creeds.
 Moreover, they could include them all within themselves.
 Monotheistic religions like Christianity and Islam had an easier time in this endeavor to transform their religions into state religions.
 The masterminds of Hindu nationalism, therefore, sought to reduce the complexity of their ‚religion‚.

-Swami Vivekananda was one of the first prophets of this reformulated ’national religion‘.
-Hence, he took pride in comparing himself to the evangelist Paul.
-As he was distorting the philosophy of his guru Ramakrishna with his polemical politicization.
+Swami Vivekananda was one of the first prophets of this reformulated national religion.
+As he distorted the philosophy of his guru Ramakrishna with his polemical politicization, he took pride in comparing himself to the evangelist Paul.
 Similar to the evangelists, who distorted the apolitical message of their spiritual teacher.

 Vivekananda as evangelist?